ague01/particle-methods/ising-model/README.md

 <figure>
     <img src="./out/magnetization_time.png"
          alt="Plots in function of Time">
-    <figcaption> Figure 2: Average Magnetization, in function of the simulation time (with L=5000 and configuration of the remaining parameter as provided in the requirements.) </figcaption>
+    <figcaption><em> Figure 2: Average Magnetization, in function of the simulation time (with L=5000 and configuration of the remaining parameter as provided in the requirements.) </em></figcaption>
 </figure>

-Focusing on a single color at each time, we observe phase flips for values of temperature $T \ge 2$.
-The frequence of phase flips is observed to be increasing with the temperature vlaue.
+Focusing on a single plot at a time in Figure 2, we observe phase flips for values of temperature $T \ge 2$.
+The frequence of phase flips is observed to be increasing with the temperature value.